-Crosier Mountain Trail is a 9.8 mile moderately trafficked out and back trail located near Drake, CO that features beautiful wild flowers and is rated as moderate.
+Crosier Mountain Trail is a 9.8 mile moderately trafficked out and back trail located near Drake, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until September.

 cross country skiing

 Directions from Loveland: Access #1: Travel west on Highway 34 approximately 15 miles to County Road 43, then travel north 8 miles to the site.
 Just west of the livery stables, there is a dirt road going south marked by a Crosier Mtn Trail sign.
 Park your vehicle off the highway and keep roadways clear.
 Access #2: Travel west on Highway 34 approximately 15 miles to County Road 43, then travel 6.5 miles to the trailhead.
 There is a large gravel cut on the south side of the road.
 A trail sign sits just up the hill from a gate.Access #3: Travel west on Highway 34 to County Road 43, then travel north 2.5 miles to the trailhead.
 Look for a small metal gate on the south side of the road.
 There is a small parking area near the gate.

 I've done this hike countless times and love it even more every time I do it.
 The hike only takes me about 4 hours round trip.
 I love the meadow in the middle.

 Awesome hike took about 7 hours hard with the snow on the ground